Skip to main content

 Authentication

 The Phare API uses Bearer Token Authentication to secure access to its endpoints.
-To authenticate your requests, include the API key in the Authorization header of your HTTP requests.
-The format for this header is as follows:
+To authenticate your requests, include the API key in the Authorization header of your HTTP requests:

 Authorization: Bearer YOUR_API_KEY